Residents’ Association News

 Cambridge South Station

-updated 22 December 2022
+updated 5 December 2023

 A new Cambridge South railway station is being developed, on the main line in Trumpington, serving the Cambridge Biomedical Campus and south Cambridge.
-Network Rail consulted on the plans which include four platforms, taxi and drop off areas, cycle and blue badge parking, shops and toilets.
+Network Rail has develop the plans which include four platforms, taxi and drop off areas, cycle and blue badge parking, shops and toilets.
 The northern location was selected for the station, adjacent to the Busway bridge.
 Network Rail submitted an application for a Transport and Works Act Order.
 Following a public inquiry, the Secretary of State for Transport approved the application for the station and related works on 21 December 2022.
 The TRA was represented during the inquiry and has been in active and constructive dialogue with Network Rail throughout the process.

 East West Rail